YINI-lang/YINI-spec/YINI-Specification.md

     **Note:** Because strict mode also requires the document terminator `/END`, the end of the document is made explicit rather than being inferred from EOF alone.
 This improves deterministic parsing, reduces ambiguity about incomplete input, and makes **truncated, partially copied, or prematurely cut-off documents** easier to detect.
 Together with the requirement for exactly one explicit top-level section, this provides increased robustness: if a YINI document is split into two halves, **both halves will be invalid**.
     * The **first half** is invalid because it is missing the required `/END` marker.
     * The **second half** is invalid because it lacks the required single level-1 section header (for example, `^ Title`).

+    These requirements improve robustness, but they **do not guarantee detection of    every possible truncation, split, or partial-copy scenario**.
+A fragment that happens to contain a complete top-level section and the `/END` terminator may still form a structurally valid YINI document.
   - Empty sections (with no members) are still allowed.
   - Inside inline objects, object members MUST use `:`.
 Using `=` inside an inline object MUST result in an error.
   - Files intended for strict-mode parsing MAY use the `.strict.yini` filename suffix as described in Section 2.2.1.
 This suffix is only a naming convention and does not select strict mode or replace strict-mode validation.
 An explicit `@yini strict` declaration MAY still be used when the document should declare its expected mode.